TamaraLumumba/monty/README.md

 GENERAL KNOWLEDGE REQUIREMENTS

 LIFO and FIFO

 Stack Definition and Usage

-Queue Definition and Usage:
+Queue Definition and Usage

-Common Implementations:
+Common Implementations

-Common Use Cases:
+Common Use Cases

-Proper Global Variable Use:
+Proper Global Variable Use

 PROJECT GUIDELINES

 Allowed editors: vi, vim, emacs

-Files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=c89 Files should end with a new line
+Files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=c89

+Files should end with a new line

-A README.md file, at the root of the folder is mandatory Your code should use the Betty style.
+A README.md file, at the root of the folder is mandatory

+Your code should use the Betty style

-Use a maximum of one global variable.
+Use a maximum of one global variable

-Only 5 functions per file.
+Only 5 functions per file

-You are allowed to use the C standard library.
+You are allowed to use the C standard library

-The prototypes of all your functions should be included in your header file called monty.h Header files should be include guarded.
+The prototypes of all your functions should be included in your header file called monty.h

-Do the tasks in the order shown in the project.
+Header files should be include guarded

 DATA STRUCTURES

 Use the following data structures for this project.

 Don’t forget to include them in your header file.

 /**